leancodepl/flutter-at-mini/labs/week4/README.md

 - By default, the description should be ***expanded***
 - The button should change its appearance depending on the expansion state (e.g., `Expand`/`Collapse` or arrows pointing up/down)
-- The state doesn't have to persist when navigating between pages
+- The state doesn't have to persist when navigating between pages.
+However, try to preserve the state when the responsive layout changes.

 ## Light and dark themes